deepflame/website/source/blog/articles/2014-02-02-testing-multiple-ios-platforms-on-travis.html.markdown

 The best way is to write your own custom script config to run xctool.

-In your `.travis.ci` file add for example:
+In your `.travis.yml` file add for example:

 ```yml
 script: